 Information such as Performa invoices, commercial invoices, shipping documents, reports, and quotations is important along with the reverse flow of order confirmations and feedback.

 The smooth flow of material and information results in the smooth flow of money.
 Money transfer flow isn’t coming at last, but this phase is integrated with the flow of goods and information.

-Differences of Procurement VS Supply Chain Management
+Differences between Procurement VS Supply Chain Management

 However, procurement management and SCM have a direct relation to each other.
 You have to remember procurement is the core of SCM.
 Here you can understand 3 major differences between them: